 The saddest part of this whole situation is the obscene number of misplaced product due to these samples.
 I suppose people feel obligated to take it when they try a sample but put it elsewhere once out of eyeshot of the vendor.
 It's painful to see frozen fish boxes or large bags of frozen fries lying on top of boxes of cereal or shampoo, unrefrigerated.
 Vendors don't care if you do not purchase what is being offered.
 I asked.
 They really don't.

 The exit process is painful when there are children involved.
 It's great that they are diligent about checking carts, but getting stuck in that line behind a family of seven, waiting for a sales associate to draw a smiley face, a stick version of the whole family or Van Gogh's Starry Night on the back of the receipt is something I could do without.

-For all the negative, frustrating moments that can occur, damnit if I don't love this warehouse chain.
+For all the negative, frustrating moments that can occur, goodness gracious me if I don't love this warehouse chain.
 The only place one can purchase a set of tires, jumbo-sized tray of chicken breast, muffins the size of a small animal, a cash register, a dishwasher, an outfit for a nephew's birthday, Grandma's heart medication, propane for the upcoming cookout and a bouquet of flowers all in one go.